pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 (This tutorial assumes the use of `npm`, but the equivalent `yarn` commands will work as well.)

 ## Step 2.
-Create a Chatkit instance
+Sign up and create your own Chatkit instance

 Now you've downloaded the starter template, let's create a Chatkit instance.